 Retreat experiences are an important part of faith development and an excellent tool for teambuilding among classmates and their teachers.
 Our retreat program includes both days of reflection and overnight experiences, with a different focus for each age level.

 Sixth grade days of reflection are single, daylong events that usually take place in November and April.
 The focus of the fall event is on teambuilding and adjusting to middle school life.
-The later retreat builds on what was covered in the autumn, and helps to prepare them for taking the next steps in their faith and academic journeys.
+The later retreat has a theme of being peacemakers, and helps to prepare them for taking the next steps in their faith and academic journeys.